Antediluvian fauna and flora

 • Bovidae

 Since the multi-chambered stomach is a highly specific feature unique to ruminants, and the ruminants, so-defined, have other characters linking them as a group, could they also be interrelated?
-The idea is supported both by DNA studies and by (not fully documented) cases of hybridisations between the cervid and bovid families: for example, the roe deer crossing with the sheep, and the moose with domestic cattle.
+The idea is supported both by DNA studies and by (not fully documented) cases of hybridisations between the cervid and bovid families: for example, roe deer crossing with sheep, and moose with domestic cattle.

 The idea that cattle might be related to sheep, or bison to giraffes, is of course unsettling from a creationist point of view.
 The blood circulation system of the giraffe, perhaps the most iconic of Noah’s Ark animals, appears so perfectly designed for the strains imposed by its long neck that one might suppose it had to have been created that way.
-‘Giraffes have always had long necks, and they have always been giraffes,’ maintained one such organisation, until recently.
+‘Giraffes have always had long necks, and they have always been giraffes,’ maintained one creationist organisation until recently.
 Although few believe that the form of created kinds was completely fixed, there is a strong reluctance to concede evolvability, and if the creature seems particularly remarkable, fixity will be defended.
 The creationist, after all, is approaching the question from the opposite end: whereas Darwinism sees all species as related, the creation-evolution antithesis demands a contrary view that is equally absolute.
 The short-necked from the earliest Miocene,Climacoceras, is nonetheless an early giraffid, and is succeeded by other giraffids.
 Only later did the family split into okapis and something like the long-necked modern giraffe.

 However, the real issue is not so much the degree of evolution as the mechanism: whether the evolution suggests something accidental or a path whose unfolding route was pre-planned.
-Here it is the Darwinist who should have cause to feel uneasy, for the pattern is not usually one of slow, continuous change from one form to another.
-The changes are abrupt, the extent of the change – where sheep, bison, deer and giraffes all arise from the same stock – enormous.
-While fossilisation may have been a rare and chance occurrence, there is nothing to support the idea that evolutionary change was the result of miniscule, fortuitous, slowly aggregating mutations.
-How could the fourth chamber of the ruminant stomach – the omasum – have evolved by miniscule, fortuitous, slowly aggregating mutations?
+Here it is the Darwinist who should have cause to feel uneasy, for usually the pattern is not one of slow, continuous change from one form to another.
+The changes are abrupt, the extent of the change –– enormous.
+While fossilisation may have been a rare and chance occurrence, there is nothing to support as with the differences between sheep, bison, deer and giraffes the idea that evolutionary change was the result of miniscule, fortuitous, slowly aggregating mutations.
+How could the omasum – the fourth chamber of the ruminant stomach – have evolved by miniscule, fortuitous, slowly aggregating mutations?
 Anything less than a complete and fully integrated fourth chamber would have been useless, so could not have been selected for.
-If keratinous sheaths were the product of trial-and-error evolution, why did the innovation not appear in giraffes and deer (see figure)?
+If keratinous sheaths were the product of trial-and-error evolution, why did the innovation not appear in giraffes and deer?
 If they conferred an advantage, why did the Moschidae lose them?
-On the one hand, the continuity presented by the tree seems sufficient to justify an inference of relationship; on the other, the discontinuities cast doubt on the presumption that chance processes were at work.
-We know that ontogeny is biologically programmed, the process whereby an individual develops – one might say, evolves – from a single fertilised cell all the way to adulthood and old age.
-In terms of what is supported evidentially, the more scientific presumption must be that phylogenetic evolution is also so controlled.
+On the one hand, the continuity presented by the tree seems sufficient to justify an inference of relationship; on the other, that chance processes were at work seems invalidated by the discontinuities.
+Uncoordinated step-by-step evolution should have left clear evidence of its operation: myriad branching events forming consistent family trees whether traced through morphological or molecular data.
+Inconsistencies between morphological and molecular data, common enough even at the lowest level(Calamari 2021), are evidence that the mechanisms were non-random and not even always cumulative.

-Examples of duality of origin on the largest scale include the entire solar system, marine animals, and birds.
-Stars of course form naturally, and as we discovered in the 1990s, so do planets.
-It does not follow that our own star and planets formed naturally, and in many respects the solar system seems unique (more here).
-Genesis indicates that animals of every kind, large and small, swam in the seas from the beginning.
-None, however, survived the Deluge in forms recognisable from today’s fauna.
+Examples of duality of origin are numerous.
+Stars form naturally.
+As we discovered in the 1990s, so do planets.
+It does not however follow that our own star and planets formed naturally, and the enduring uniqueness of the solar system suggests it did not (more here).
+Animals of every kind, large and small, swam in the seas from the very beginning.
+None however survived the Deluge.
 The earliest fish in the fossil record are jawless fish, appearing well before jawed fish, and support the view that jawed fish in the post-Deluge world evolved from jawless fish.
-Whales, seals and dolphins evolved from land animals long after jawed fish.
-Some fossil bird species, Archaeopteryx for example, appear to have evolved from dinosaurs.
-On the other hand, nearly all the birds that make up the modern fauna appear not to have a dinosaur ancestry and are reasonably understood to be descendants of birds that were created as such and survived on the ark.
+Marine reptiles – if they are the ‘sea monsters’ of Genesis 1:21 –evolved from land animals long after jawed fish.
+Some bird species, such as Archaeopteryx or, in the modern world, ratites, apparently evolved from dinosaurs.
+However, most of the birds that make up the modern fauna are best understood as descendants of birds that were created as birds and survived on the ark.
+Attempts to link all or even most birds to the dinosaurs have failed.
+Modern birds appear suddenly in the fossil record, and so far as molecular data are concerned, ‘widespread incongruences in evolutionary histories across avian genomes have left the phylogenetic relationships of major extant groups unclear and possibly irresolvable’ (Stiller et al. 2024).